blackowltr/Testnetler-ve-Rehberler/Wormholes/Readme.md

 > 0.9.1 sürümüyle bu sorunu ekip düzeltti.

 **Ekibin ifadesi:**
-**´In version 0.9.1, the problem of the private key with the prefix 0x has been automatically removed.
-By default, the private key does not have 0x´**
+**In version 0.9.1, the problem of the private key with the prefix 0x has been automatically removed.
+By default, the private key does not have 0x.**

 ![image](https://user-images.githubusercontent.com/107190154/193506206-da791f04-e234-43f0-a4d7-29aa04e5fe6e.png)

 ### Hata ya da eksik varsa PR atabilirsiniz...